 - the seaside, the bright lights and the enduring charm of a Victorian resort, Brighton has it all, so where better to park up your touring caravan than the Brighton Caravan Club Site.
 It is just 2 miles from the town itself, in a tranquil fold of the South Downs and offers a total of 213 pitches for caravans, 126 on hard standing and 11 of which are fully serviced;

 - you would be hard pressed to find a more historically iconic location close to the coast than the scene of the Battle of Hastings.
-Although the sea has receded some few miles further away than in 1066, Hastings Touring Park remains the ideal base from which to explore the battlefield, the old port of Hastings and the surrounding coastline.
+Although the sea has receded some few miles further away than in 1066, Sheer Barn Holidays and Touring Park remains the ideal base from which to explore the battlefield, the old port of Hastings and the surrounding coastline.
 The park has a selection of different pitches, from grass to hard standing, with or without electric hook-ups.